 Regardless of which image library you come up against, the major vision that most people have of gamers is young, male, and white.

-According to the Entertainment Software Association (ESA), 79% of the gaming audience is over the age of 18, and the average age range for gamers is 35-44 years old.
-According to Newzoo, 42% of active console and PC players are millennials, and 19% are Gen X-ers.
+According to the Entertainment Software Association (ESA), 80% of the gaming audience is over the age of 18, and the average age range for gamers is 31 years old.
+According to Newzoo, 77% of millennials, 60% of Gen X-ers, and 42% of Baby Boomers are gamers.
 Speaking to the whole gaming audience as if they were teens or young adults can make you sound immature to these populations, and you may be ignoring the different ways older gamers make space for games in their lives.

 You’d also be remiss to neglect a major portion of the gaming audience: women.
 While Twitch’s audience demographics skew heavily towards men, ESA found that 41% of their surveyed gaming population are women.
 Women have often been left out of the narrative of gaming despite their active presence.
 For instance, in partnership with research agency Alter Agents, Activision Blizzard Media found that most moms are gamers.
 71% of surveyed mothers engaged with games across PC, console, and mobile; and 29% of gamer moms in the United States play games over ten hours per week.
 They also found that gamer moms are more receptive to advertising, they’re likely to engage with brands, and share recommendations with their social networks.
 This intersection between engagement, social influence, and purchasing power is clearly under-recognized due to the lack of brand messaging directed towards gaming mothers.

 As for POC in gaming, it’s important to consider some of the barriers that may discourage people from closely identifying with the gaming industry.
 It can start at the top–within game companies themselves.
-According to the 2019 Industry Trends Report from the International Game Developers Association (IGDA), 81% of their industry survey respondents identified as White or Caucasian, and only 17% indicated that they identified as a member of a racial or ethnic minority.
+According to the 2021 Developer Satisfaction Survey Summary trend report from the International Game Developers Association (IGDA), 67% of their industry survey respondents identified solely as White or Caucasian, and Black, Hispanic, and Latinx people are underrepresented in the industry.
 Lack of representation in development has a palpable effect on the games and players, too.
 60% of the Game of the Year nominees from 2003-2018 had only white playable characters.

 This underrepresentation contributes to the myth of the stereotypical gamer.
-But according to Pew Research, “there are no differences by race or ethnicity in who plays video games:” similar percentages of Black and Hispanic Americans play video games as white Americans.
+But according to Pew Research, “there are no differences by race or ethnicity in who plays video games:” similar percentages of Black and Hispanic Americans play video games as white Americans, despite 73% of American gamers being white (ESA).
 To combat this cultural dissonance, many organizations in and around the gaming world have dedicated themselves to surfacing underrecognized gaming communities.
 The Game Awards launched their Future Class, a spotlight feature for cross-industry individuals “who represent the bright, bold and inclusive future of video games” to address the continued lack of diversity in gaming.
 Software provider StreamElements launched a Creator Diversity Fund to enable underrepresented groups on Twitch and provide them with professional livestreaming resources and services.
 And companies like Kickstarter and Oculus have sponsored events like the Game Devs of Color Expo and organizations like Gameheads which work to empower POC in game development.

-As far as brand messaging goes, be sure that your alignment to the gaming audience doesn’t further ostracize these communities.
-If you’re going to speak to the gaming audience, it’s better to hold yourself accountable and recognize these communities rather than pretend the issue isn’t there or unintentionally supporting toxicity in gaming culture.
+As far as brand messaging goes, be sure that your alignment with the gaming audience doesn’t further ostracize these communities.
+If you’re going to speak to the gaming audience, it’s better to hold yourself accountable and recognize these communities rather than pretend the issue isn’t there or unintentionally support toxicity in gaming culture.

 Myth 2: All gamers are competitive.